Encoding

 The convert code unit to scalar value algorithm, given a TextEncoderStream object encoder, a code unit item, and an I/O queue of code units input, runs these steps:

-1. Let high surrogate be encoder’s pending high surrogate.
+1. Let leadingSurrogate be encoder’s leading surrogate.

-2. Set encoder’s pending high surrogate to null.
+2. Set encoder’s leading surrogate to null.

 4. Restore item to input.